Esri/calcite-design-system/CONTRIBUTING.md

 Provide additional context for assistive technology users when the component's character limit exceeds the `maxLength` property.
 Assistive technology users recieve an error message as soon as the character limit is exceeded.
 ```

-For more information, explore [Stencil's contributing document](https://github.com/ionic-team/stencil/blob/main/CONTRIBUTING.md#commit-message-format).
-Please refer to the above link for more conventional commit details and examples, and visit [Calcite's recent commits](https://github.com/Esri/calcite-design-system/commits/main) to refer to additional examples.
+For additional examples, you can look at [Calcite's recent commits](https://github.com/Esri/calcite-design-system/commits/main).

 ## Breaking changes